AGiorgetti/ngrx101/DOCS.md

 Are ngrx observables hot ot cold ?

-Trying the sample code you'll see that they are Cold, so the selectors will be evaluated every time we subscribe to the observables.
+Trying the sample code you'll see that the store observables are Cold, so the selectors will be evaluated every time we subscribe to the observables.

 Using pure selector functions and Memoization (provided by ngrx for free) help avoiding the performance issue.

 try to use the two components: <app-hot-or-cold> and <app-memoization>.